gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-resellers.md

 <div class='callout callout--basic'>
    	<p>The cost to add users to an existing account is prorated against the billing cycle of the initial purchase of the account.</p>
-       	<p>If you are a reseller and the customer’s organization is not listed on your GitKraken account, contact our [Customer Success team](https://www.gitkraken.com/sales-inquiries) for assistance.</p>
+       	<p>If you are a reseller and the customer’s organization is not listed on your GitKraken account, contact our <a href="https://www.gitkraken.com/sales-inquiries">Customer Success team</a> for assistance.</p>
 </div>

 ***